 By now, we all agree: seeking knowledge and sharing it is a great thing.
 We need to be thinking about what we want in life, from life.
 For Confucius, learning and thinking, and more precisely moral education, was very important, as it was the means by which we could rectify the situation and restore meaning to language and values to society .

 I got caught in the rationalization trap in high school.
-The more I was trying to figure out with my head the purpose of life, the more I was trying to find meaning, the more I was getting depressed.
+The more I was trying to figure out with my head the purpose of life, to find meaning, the more I got depressed.
 I became a kind of nihilist against my own will.
 It was one of the darkest periods of my life.

 The reason I was struggling so much is now clear to me: the meaning of life cannot be defined by words, cannot be understood by your mind.
 It can only be felt through your heart, as love is not something we can quite understand yet, and might always stay that way.

-To Confucius (I am in my Chinese philosophy phase these days), who said that we may learn wisdom by three methods, first, by reflection, which is noblest; second, by imitation, which is easiest; and third by experience, which is the bitterest, I would reply that the bittersweet method is the one believe works the best, as there is indeed a little bit of sadness in everything, but that through life experience, we also get a wisdom that we cannot get only through reflection.
+To Confucius (I’m in my Chinese philosophy phase these days), who said we may learn wisdom by three methods, first, by reflection, which is noblest; second, by imitation, which is easiest; and third by experience, which is the bitterest, I would reply that the bittersweet method is the one I believe works the best.
+There is indeed a little bit of sadness in everything, but through life experience, we also get a wisdom we cannot get only through reflection.

 My intuition got confirmed again this week as I was reading David Servan-Schreiber’s book, “Notre corps aime la vérité”.
-When talking about finding meaning in life, he mentioned that there is four ways to nurture our life and find a purpose to our human experience, most of them related to relationships, since it is more than often how we find satisfaction for our emotional brain.
+When talking about finding meaning in life, he mentioned there is four ways to nurture our life and find a purpose to our human experience.
+Most of them relate to relationships, since it’s more than often how we find satisfaction for our emotional brain.